HollisHolmes/HollisHolmes/README.md

 ### Hi there 👋

-I'm a software developer, with a background in applied math and finance!
+I'm a software developer, with background in applied math and finance!

 I have worked at places like: